vayntail/vayntail/README.md

 ## Hihi!
-I'm Vayn / Yoon, nice to meet you😄
+I'm Yoon, but I also go by Vayn!
+I love design and full-stack development. nice to meet you!😄

 <!--
 **vayntail/vayntail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.